 And as you probably know, living a healthy lifestyle could also help you reduce the migraine attacks you have to endure.
 Getting plenty of sleep, a healthy diet, and physical activity are all important.

 Then there's Axon Optics with Avulux® Migraine and Light Sensitivity lenses.
 They work by absorbing up to 97% of the harmful blue, amber, and red light while allowing more than 70% of the soothing green light in.
-They have been shown to help 90% of users, are at the top of our list. 😉
+They have been shown to help 90% of users.

 Discuss your migraine prevention and treatment options with your doctor to find a combination of tools that are safe and effective for you.